The A.G.E.N.T.I.C. Methodology

 Implementation Paths

-Most brands do not implement all five phases simultaneously.
+Most brands do not implement all seven phases simultaneously.
 The methodology allows flexible entry points and progressive engagement based on current visibility state and business priorities.

 Foundation First